sirtoobii/vaultwarden_ldap_sync/Readme.md

 ## Usage

-Configure the `.env` file according your needs and run `docker-compose up -d`.
+Configure the `.env` file according your needs and run `docker compose up -d`.

 ## Development